-If an organization is such who believes in interfering their employees’ life then it tends to generate a negative image of the company in the hiring market.
-The employees then find it difficult to put their faith in such company and the company may have trouble finding the right people for them to work.
+If an organization is such who believes in interfering with their employees’ life then it tends to generate a negative image of the company in the hiring market.
+The employees then find it difficult to put their faith in such a company and the company may have trouble finding the right people for them to work.

 5. A source of creativity: